Booth Champions

 Work in partnership with your SU Cookie Team.

-Assist in educating Troop Cookie Champions (TCC) and Co-Leaders, as needed, about Cookie Booth processes and procedures.
+Assist in educating Troop Cookie Champions (TCC) and Co-Leaders, as needed, about Cookie Booth rules, processes, procedures and etiquette.

 Contact local community merchants to request cookie booth locations, dates and time periods.